Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: Introduction

 Although there are several SM-based studies in the literature for communication-only systems, its usage for ISAC applications is relatively recent.
 For SM-aided ISAC systems, \cite{jrc_spim_sm_Ma2021Feb} devised a SAIM approach, wherein the antenna subarrays are allocated between different radar pulses and symbol time slots to handle sensing and communications tasks disjointly without mutual interference.
-This was further investigated in~\cite{jrc_generalized_SM_Xu2020Sep}, which employed SM over antenna indices for orthogonal frequency division multiplexing (OFDM) ISAC, for which the OFDM carriers are divided into two groups and assigned exclusively to an active antenna to perform sensing and communications (S\&C).
+This was further investigated in~\cite{jrc_generalized_SM_Xu2020Sep}, which employed SM over antenna indices for orthogonal frequency division multiplexing (OFDM) ISAC, for which the OFDM carriers are divided into two groups and assigned exclusively to an active antenna to perform sensing and communications.
 In a more sensing-centric scenario, \cite{spim_SM_Clutter_Zhang2021May,spim_SM_Clutter2_Zhang2021May} proposed a clutter suppression approach for ISAC based on the similarity of the generated spatial patterns.
 Also in~\cite{spim_SAIM_LowComple_Zhu2021Jun}, a low-complexity SAIM technique was proposed with one-bit analog-digital converters (ADCs).
-To sum up, the aforementioned ISAC works~\cite{jrc_spim_sm_Ma2021Feb,spim_SM_Clutter_Zhang2021May,spim_SM_Clutter2_Zhang2021May,spim_SAIM_LowComple_Zhu2021Jun,jrc_generalized_SM_Xu2020Sep}, consider only SM over antenna or subcarrier indices and do not exploit SPIM.
-On the other hand, the proposed SPIM approaches in~\cite{spim_BIM_TVT_Ding2018Mar,spim_GBM_Gao2019Jul, spim_onGSM_He2017Sep,spim_bounds_JSTSP_Wang2019May} consider the communications-only scenario without accounting for the trade-off between S\&C functionalities (see Table~\ref{tableSummary}).
-Hybrid beamforming for THz-ISAC has been previously proposed in \cite{elbir2021JointRadarComm} with OFDM signaling.